Arkansas Home Buyer Budget Guide

 When buyers ask how much house they can afford in Arkansas, they are usually asking two different questions.
 The first is how much a lender might approve.
 The second, and more important one, is how much home they can comfortably live with every month without creating stress in the rest of their life.

-• Approval amount: what a lender may allow based on guidelines
+• Approval amount: what a lender may allow on paper

 • Comfort amount: what fits your real life without squeezing everything else